1936 Maharaja Duesenberg Replica

 Rock Star JAMES HETFIELD's 1947 JAGUAR

 I’ve always loved the styling of Mark IV 1937-’48 Jags.
-On several occasions I came close to buying one because I saw a radically chopped saloon (4 door) at the Memphis Street Rod Nats decades ago owned by HOLLIE SWINDLE (see attached photo).
-When I heard a ’47 4-door owned by JAMES HETFIELD (lead singer of METALLICA) was for sale, I bought it and shipped it to STEVE’s CUSTOM SHOP in Torrance, CA.
+On several occasions I came close to buying one because I saw a radically chopped saloon (4 door) at the Memphis Street Rod Nats four decades ago owned by HOLLIE SWINDLE (attached photo).
+When I heard a ’47 4-door owned by JAMES HETFIELD (famous lead singer of METALLICA) was for sale, I bought it and shipped it to STEVE’s CUSTOM SHOP in Torrance, CA.

-There I had panelbeater STEVE HOGUE weld the rear door closed and move the B-post back 10 inches, stretching the length of the front door and blanking out the rear door window.
-I am turning it into a 3-window coupe.
-I shipped the car to BROWN’s METAl MODS in Port Leyden, NY where they stuffed a brand new supercharged LSA Caddy V8 and transmission into it.
+There I had panelbeater STEVE HOGUE move the B-post back 10 inches, stretching the length of the front door with the plan to weld what remained of the back door closed.
+The car is at BAD DONKEY HOT RODS in Hanover, PA.
+For motivation, I had Gary Brown stuff a brand new supercharged 540 HP LSA Caddy V8 and transmission into it.

-Plans were to chop the top 2 inches and make it into my “daily driver”, but because I'm trying to "thin out the fleet", this project is FOR SALE.
-Includes all the sheetmetal, filled roof, hood and side panels by Marcel, wheels, tires, rolling chassis, two interiors (the original one from James Hetfield plus a set of perfect Mercedes Benz buckets.)
-Interior wood window moldings plus a Jag Title.
+We are turning it into a 5-window coupe.
+This was to be my “daily driver”, but because I'm trying to "thin out the fleet", this project is FOR SALE.
+Includes all the sheetmetal, filled roof, hood and side panels by Marcel, wheels, tires, rolling chassis, two interiors (the original ones from James Hetfield plus a set of perfect Mercedes Benz buckets.)
+Interior wood window moldings, brand new LSA supercharged Caddy, wiring harness and new Chevy transmission, plus a Jag title.

 BUILD YOUR OWN